linode/docs/docs/websites/cms/install-an-odoo-11-stack-on-ubuntu-16-04-using-linode.md

 If all components of the Odoo stack are running on a single server, it is simple to back up your databases using the Odoo web interface.
 However, this will not work with the configuration in this guide, since PostgreSQL was not installed on the **odoo** Linode.

-You therefore have two options to backup or transfer your production database:
+You have two options to backup or transfer your production database:

 1. You can install PostgreSQL 9.6 on the **odoo** server using the procedure used for **masterdb** and **slavedb**.
-This will install `pg_dump` and other utilities, allowing you to use Odoo GUI as before.
-Since Odoo configuration is explicit about database connection you will not have to worry about anything else: using this method will restore the database to the **masterdb** server rather than **odoo**.
+This will install `pg_dump` and other utilities, allowing you to use the Odoo GUI as before.
+Since Odoo configuration is explicit about database connection you will not have to worry about anything else.
+This method will restore the database to the **masterdb** server rather than **odoo**.

-2. You can also use a similar procedure to the one used in [Synchronize Master and Slave Node Data](#synchronize-master-and-slave-node-data).
-Instead of synchronizing with a slave node, you can synchronize to a test or backup database server.
+2. You can also use a procedure similar to the one in [Synchronize Master and Slave Node Data](#synchronize-master-and-slave-node-data).
+Instead of synchronizing with a slave node, you can synchronize to a test or backup database server:

     1. Edit `/etc/postgresql/9.6/main/pg_hba.conf` on **masterdb** to allow the test server to connect to it.
     2. On the test server, stop the PostgreSQL service, move/rename/delete its current data, and run the `pg_basebackup` command as before:

             sudo systemctl stop postgresql